Sachielsc/Charles_First_Java_Test_Script/README.md

 ### Important update notes on 2020/09/17
 Another major drawback of this design is that I need to manually update the webdriver file whenever my browser is updated to a new version.

-It seems the demo website "https://alphav3.vaultintel.com/" I test is no longer valid.
-I need to implement my work to another demo website.
+### Important update notes on 2020/09/18
+Important TODO: the use of "this" seems to be wrong in my "HomePage.java" and "LoginPage.java".
+I need to fix it when I have time.

 ## Other useful sites
 - Click [here](https://junit.org/junit5/docs/current/user-guide/) to find more about JUnit 5